7: A Salowe Vision

 It was weird that Uzi kept remembering Doll when thinking about J. But if she’d learned anything, desperation went unrequited, reaching out just got slapped down with a smug laugh, wanting in that way just invited pain.

 It was simple.
-She didn’t need to make this complicated.
+She didn’t need to make this so complicated.

 Don’t hold the idiot ball, Uzi.